 But challenging one assumption or opinion with another doesn’t offer any insights.
 Facts are what matter, so we wanted to back up our assumptions by hearing from actual employees and job seekers.
 We sent out our “CoolWorks 2021 Employment Survey” a few weeks ago, and were overwhelmed by the response we received.
 We’ve put together a summary of the key takeaways – including some insights as to why many job seekers aren’t quickly, or ever, returning to the hospitality workforce – that you can find here.

 The end of the ice trade was ultimately the result of a collapse in demand for the product; collapse in demand for the jobs can be equally ominous for an industry.
-The bursting of the housing bubble in 2008 pushed millions of potential workers away from the construction trades as the flow of capital for new commercial projects dried up overnight, and the value of and demand for housing plummeted.
+The bursting of the housing bubble in 2008 pushed millions of potential workers away from the construction trades as the flow of capital for new commercial projects quickly dried up, and the value of and demand for housing plummeted.
 Thirteen years later and a widespread housing shortage is being compounded by a lack of tradespeople.
 Industries may shift slightly quicker than tectonic plates, but one momentary lurch can cause upheavals that change the landscape forever.

 The ground has rumbled and shifted.
 Those organizations that recognize that the world has changed will also identify the opportunities among the rubble, and lead the way in rebuilding a better world.